 Alabama Power Co.
-Building 1912 Avenue G • Resource #131 • 1959
+1912 Avenue F • Resource #131 • 1959

-According to a Birmingham News article entitled "New Ensley office building to open," this building was built to house the Ensley district offices of the Alabama Power Company.
+According to an article in The Birmingham News titled "New Ensley office building to open,", this building was built to house the Ensley district offices of the Alabama Power Company.
 Two dwellings are shown at this location on the 1950 Sanborn map.